Working Among Flowers

 - Claude Monet to Frédéric Bazille

-Among the many wonderful works in the exhibition, Working Among Flowers - Floral Still Life Painting in Nineteenth-Century France, were paintings by one of our favorite artists, Henri Fantin-Latour (1836 - 1904).
-The show includes works by dozens of artists including Matisse, Bonnard, Redon, Monet, van Gogh, Cézanne, Cassatt, Renoir as well as earlier works by artists of the eighteenth century including Chardin and Redouté.
-It has traveled from the Dallas Museum of Art to the Virginia Museum of Fine Art, where we had the opportunity to view it, and will reopen on July 19th at the Denver Art Museum.
+Not long ago, we traveled to see a national traveling exhibition, Working Among Flowers - Floral Still Life Painting in Nineteenth-Century France.
+Among the many wonderful works in the exhibition were paintings by one of our favorite artists, Henri Fantin-Latour (1836 - 1904).
+The show included works by dozens of artists including Matisse, Bonnard, Redon, Monet, van Gogh, Cézanne, Cassatt, Renoir as well as earlier works by artists of the eighteenth century including Chardin and Redouté.
+It traveled from the Dallas Museum of Art to the Virginia Museum of Fine Art, where we had the opportunity to view it, and then on to the Denver Art Museum.

-It is comprised of far more than what the title conveys, including works from nearly two centuries, a time during which still life and landscape subjects w…
+It was comprised of far more than what the title conveys, including works from nearly two centuries, a time during which still life and landscape subjects were beginning to supplant the traditional historical and religious subjects of paintings.
+The still life was being reinvented and elevated beyond its previous classification of decorative to a new acceptance as important and serious work.